Natty Bumppo

 Nathaniel "Natty" Bumppo is a fictional character and the protagonist of James Fenimore Cooper's pentalogy of novels known as the Leatherstocking Tales.
 He appears throughout the series as an archetypal American ranger, and has been portrayed many times in a variety of media in popular culture.

 Fictional biography

-Natty Bumppo, the child of white parents, grew up among Delaware Indians and was educated by Moravian Christians.
+Natty Bumppo, the child of white parents who died when he was young, grew up among Delaware Indians and was educated by Moravian Christians.
 In adulthood, he is a near-fearless warrior skilled in many weapons, chiefly the long rifle.
 He is most often shown alongside his Mohican foster brother Chingachgook and nephew Uncas.

 Novels

 Bumppo is featured in a series of novels by James Fenimore Cooper collectively called the Leatherstocking Tales.
 The novels in the collection are as follows: